This issue highlights: DC Power in the Data Center

 As a vendor-neutral provider of AC (UPS), inverter systems and DC power systems, Power Solutions, LLC is uniquely positioned to help you evaluate the suitability of DC power in your data center.
 Whether you are considering a rack-based or row-based DC system, or simply looking to power a single -48VDC device within your data center, we can assist with engineering, furnishing and installation.
-For more information about DC Power in your data center click here, call us at 800-876-9373 ext.
-711 or send us an email.
+For more information about DC Power in your data center, call us at 800-876-9373.

 The Top 3 Points of Potential UPS Failure